FaisalMahamudCS/tennis-inventory-client/README.md

 * only authorized user can see my item page,manage item ,add new item.
 * user can login using google,email,password.and new user can register
 * New user can register ,reset password.
+* user can view product categorywise
+* user can see about supplier